keshik6/deep-image-retrieval/README.md

 As you can see, these examples are hard-negative examples that can allow our algorithm to learn better embeddings.
 In terms of implementation, we processed the query images to select top 500 negative images based on structural similarity offline and these are annotated as ‘bad’ files.

+## Deep Learning Architecture
+Deep neural networks have proven to be good feature extractors in the recent time since they carry out representation learning as well without any hand-engineered features.
+Hence, we decided to use a Resnet50 backbone as our feature extractor network where we removed the Global Average pooling layer and the fully connected layer.
+An example of the architecture is shown below.